dotnet/AspNetCore.Docs/aspnetcore/aspnetcore-2.0.md

 The ASP.NET Core 2.0 packages target .NET Standard 2.0.
 The packages can be referenced by other .NET Standard 2.0 libraries, and they can run on .NET Standard 2.0-compliant implementations of .NET, including .NET Core 2.0 and .NET Framework 4.6.1.

-The `Microsoft.AspNetCore.All` metapackage targets .NET Core 2.0 only, because it is intended to be used with the .NET Core 2.0 runtime store.
+The `Microsoft.AspNetCore.All` metapackage targets .NET Core 2.0 only, because it is intended to be used with the .NET Core 2.0 Runtime Store.

 For information about the status of planned documentation, see the [GitHub issue](https://github.com/aspnet/Docs/issues/3449).